 - "Up The Long Ladder" introduced a colony which, having too few members for a stable gene pool, resorted to reproduction purely through cloning.
 Their genetic samples deteriorating, they secretly take new ones from Riker and Pulaski.
 When they find out, both find the unawakened clone bodies and kill them outright.
 According to writer Melinda Snodgrass, it was intended as a pro-choice aesop - but it wasn't very well-received.

 - Star Trek: Nemesis: Data dies.
 However, since B-4 and he shared memories, it's strongly implied Data will 'resurrect' through B4.
 Expanded Universe material, such as the prequel comic to the 11th movie, outright states it to be the case.

 - Star Trek: Deep Space Nine has a man who murdered his clone to frame Odo for his murder.
 He is arrested in the end, Odo saying that killing one's own clone is still murder - a rarity of a clone being valued as a life form of its own in Trek.

-- A later episode has Miles O'Brian zapping himself several hours into the future.
-He subsequently dies, and then the future O'Brian goes back in his place.
-The slightly-in-the-future O'Brian was about to die anyway due to the station blowing up, so sending him back keeps the main cast alive and intact.
+- A later episode has Miles O'Brien zapping himself several hours into the future.
+He subsequently dies, and then the future O'Brien goes back in his place.
+The slightly-in-the-future O'Brien was about to die anyway due to the station blowing up, so sending him back keeps the main cast alive and intact.